 - Printing departmental labels on envelopes

 - Identifying opportunities and working with internal departments to reduce/eliminate unnecessary "junk mail"

 The following is the proper address structure for Acadia Employees to provide to external contacts:

 NOTE FOR STUDENTS: All incoming mail for students at Acadia is directed through the Acadia Students' Union (ASU) Post Office.
+In order to receive mail, students must have a valid ASU mailbox number.
 For more information on how to receive student mail, contact the ASU information desk: http://theasu.ca/union-market.html.